-- The Civil & Airport Lighting Asset Maintenance Manager ensures that the airport lighting system is appropriate for the intended level of aircraft operations at night and during low visibility operations, and that standby power generating equipment is provided; - Where CASA determines that a permanent or temporary obstacle such as a building or a construction crane requires lighting, the owner/operator is required to install, operate and maintain the appropriate obstacle lights; - The Department of Infrastructure & Transport may also require the owner/operator of a permanent or temporary obstacle to install, operate and maintain appropriate obstacle lights as a condition of approval to carry out a "controlled activity" under the Airports Act 1996; - The Civil & Airport Lighting Asset Maintenance Manager programs, co-ordinates and/or directs the technical inspections and maintenance of airport lighting facilities using the CMMS.
+- The telephone numbers of BAC staff nominated in this procedure are provided on the Telephone Contact List at the front of the Manual.
+The Civil & Airport Lighting Asset Maintenance Manager ensures that the airport lighting system is appropriate for the intended level of aircraft operations at night and during low visibility operations, and that standby power generating equipment is provided. - Where CASA determines that a permanent or temporary obstacle such as a building or a construction crane requires lighting, the owner/operator is required to install, operate and maintain the appropriate obstacle lights; - The Department of Infrastructure, Transport, Regional Development and Communications (DITRDC) may also require the owner/operator of a permanent or temporary obstacle to install, operate and maintain appropriate obstacle lights as a condition of approval to carry out a "controlled activity" under the Airports Act 1996; - The Civil & Airport Lighting Asset Maintenance Manager programs has the overall responsibility to ensure that the technical inspections and maintenance of airport lighting facilities using the CMMS occurs.
 All inspections and maintenance are recorded in the CMMS.
 All faults other than routine lamp failures are recorded in the CMMS;